Use geothermal energy to decarbonize warehouses and offices

 Context

-This case-study has been developed in partnership with the Solar Impulse Foundation, who is promoting – through assessing, certifying and facilitated access to finance - the multitude of clean and profitable solutions currently available worldwide.
-Discover more Solar Impulse Foundation’s labelled solutions here.
+This case-study has been developed in partnership with the Solar Impulse Foundation, which is promoting – through assessing, certifying and facilitating access to finance - the multitude of clean and profitable solutions currently available worldwide.
+Discover more of Solar Impulse Foundation’s labelled solutions here.

 Committed to an ambitious CSR policy, including a 60% reduction in final energy consumption in buildings by 2050, Optic 2000 Group sought to reduce the carbon footprint of heating and cooling at its head office in Clamart, France.
 The building is more than 12,000 m2, comprising offices and an assembly workshop for around 450 employees.